 Thirty years ago, e-commerce barely existed.
 Today, millions of businesses buy and sell products online.
-Businesses offering everything from wholesale clothing to auto parts find a way to sell products online.
-An e-commerce business faces different risks than a brick-and-mortar company and you need an insurance policy that’s designed to address those concerns.
+And e-commerce businesses face different risks than brick-and-mortar stores.
+You need a business insurance policy that’s designed to address your online concerns.

 An e-commerce business presents unique challenges that only e-commerce insurance can address.
 Two key areas that internet businesses should focus on include:

-It’s a good idea to speak to an independent agent about other forms of coverage which would be advantageous to your business:
+It’s a good idea to speak to your independent insurance agent about other forms of coverage that could help protect your business:

 Liability protection is always a must, but setting the right limits is the best way to get the most protection.
 A good place to start is analyzing your risk factors and business worth.
 If you’re a small business worth several million dollars, liability limits of $1 or $2 million may cover your needs.
 On the other hand, a large e-commerce business with multiple branches could need more protection.